← Back to BlogProduct Guides

 By ParentalEdge TeamJan 28, 20264 min read

 Most parental control apps do one thing: set a daily time limit.
-When your child hits that limit, the device stops working — often mid-video or right when they've finally settled down.
+When your child hits that limit, the device stops working — often mid-video or right when they have finally settled down.

 This leads to daily arguments, workarounds, and parents who eventually give up.